relaxdiego/coterminal/README.md

 </p>

 <p align="center">
-Share a terminal session with a co-worker.
+Share a terminal with a co-worker.
 </p>

 Requirements
 ------------

-I use this on Ubuntu.
+I've tested this on Ubuntu only.
 YMMV on other OS and distros.

 Installation